 Neighborhood Name: Affluent Senior Enclave

 This neighborhood is characterized by a predominantly older, white population, with a noticeably low percentage of Black or African American, American Indian and Alaska Native, Hispanic or Latino, and Asian residents.
-The senior population is particularly prominent, and many of them speak other Indo-European languages.
+Many of the senior population speak other Indo-European languages.

 There is a higher percentage of married couple families and same-sex spouse households in this area compared to the national average.
 A noticeable number of women are widowed, and men are also widowed at an above-average rate.
 The neighborhood also has a higher proportion of females living alone than the national average.